Paul the Apostle: Conversion

 Paul's conversion to the movement of followers of Jesus has been dated to 31–36 AD by his reference to it in one of his letters.
 In Galatians 1:16, Paul writes that God "was pleased to reveal his son to me."
 In 1 Corinthians 15:8, as he lists the order in which Jesus appeared to his disciples after his resurrection, Paul writes, "last of all, as to one untimely born, He appeared to me also," without an explicit description of how long after.

 According to the account in the Acts of the Apostles, it took place on the road to Damascus, where he reported having experienced a vision of the ascended Jesus.
 The account says that "He fell to the ground and heard a voice saying to him, 'Saul, Saul, why do you persecute me?'
 He asked, 'Who are you, Lord?'
 The reply came, 'I am Jesus, whom you are persecuting'."

 According to the account in Acts 9:1–22, he was blinded for three days and had to be led into Damascus by the hand.
 During these three days, Saul took no food or water and spent his time in prayer to God.
-When Ananias of Damascus arrived, he laid his hands on him and said: "Brother Saul, the Lord, [even] Jesus, that appeared unto thee in the way as thou camest, hath sent me, that thou mightest receive thy sight, and be filled with the Holy Ghost."
+When Ananias of Damascus arrived, he laid his hands on him and said: "Brother Saul, the Lord Jesus, that appeared unto thee in the way as thou camest, hath sent me, that thou mightest receive thy sight, and be filled with the Holy Spirit."
 His sight was restored, he got up and was baptized.
 This story occurs only in Acts, not in the Pauline epistles.

 The author of the Acts of the Apostles may have learned of Paul's conversion from the church in Jerusalem, or from the church in Antioch, or possibly from Paul himself.

 According to Timo Eskola, early Christian theology and discourse was influenced by the Jewish Merkabah tradition.
 John Bowker, Alan Segal and Daniel Boyarin have variously argued that Paul's accounts of his conversion experience and his ascent to the heavens (in 2 Corinthians 12) are the earliest first-person accounts that are extant of a Merkabah mystic in Jewish or Christian literature.
 Conversely, Timothy Churchill has argued that Paul's Damascus road encounter does not fit the pattern of Merkabah.